Reference

 Is featured placement available?

 Yes.
-Featured Registry Placement is an optional add-on at $99 per month available to enrolled member shops.
+Featured Registry Placement is an optional annual subscription at $397 per year available to enrolled member shops.
 The featured listing receives priority placement in jurisdiction and area-of-practice searches and includes an extended profile (photo gallery up to six images, member-supplied customer reviews, and a custom call-to-action).
-The add-on may be cancelled at any time.
+Billed annually; may be cancelled at any time.

 Jurisdictional Coverage